Loch Sionascaig: Geography

 Loch Sionascaig is an area of outstanding natural beauty, that lies at the centre of the Inverpolly National Nature Reserve.
 It is surrounded by many other lochs with the large forested areas of Inverpolly Forest and Loch Lurgainn to the south.
 Also directly south is Loch an Doire Dhuibh which is connected by a narrow channel to Loch Sionascaig.
 To the southeast is the imposing peak of Cùl Beag and Drumrunie Forest.
-To the east is the large Loch Veyatie, to the northeast is the mountain of Stac Pollaidh and Canisp behind it.
+To the east is the large Loch Veyatie, to the northeast is the mountain of Cùl Mòr and Canisp behind it.
 To the north west is Loch Ùidh Tarraigean and Loch na Dàil that Loch Sionasgaig drains through, reaching the River Polly that drains into Polly Bay.
 To the west are the large lochs of Loch Bad A' Ghaill and Loch Osgaig.

 Loch Sionascaig has numerous islands that are wooded.
 Eilean Mòr is the biggest and has a small hill that rises to 116m giving excellent views of the surrounding loch.